jaumeCloquellCapo/go-api-boirplate/README.md

 ### Tests

+### Unit Tests

+When testing a component, we ideally want to isolate it completely to avoid having failures elsewhere to compromise our tests.
+This is especially harder when the component we want to test has dependencies on other components from different layers in our software.
+In the scenario we are using here, our service implementation depends on a component from the UserService or AuthService layers to access information about the users.
+To promote the desired isolation, it is common for developers to write fake simplified implementations of those dependencies to be used during the tests.
+Those fake implementations are called mocks.
+We can create a mock implementation of the UserService to be injected into the controller implementation for the test execution.

+    func (m *MockUserService) FindByEmail(email string) (user *model.User, err error) {
+        return &model.User{
+            ID:         0,
+            Name:       "0",
+            LastName:   "0",
+            Password:   nil,
+            Email:      "0",
+            Country:    "0",
+            Phone:      "0",
+            PostalCode: "0",
+        }, nil
+    }

+To enable the test execution, it is necessary that the mock provides a behavior compatible with all test cases we want to validate, otherwise we cannot achieve the desired test coverage.
+### Unit End-to-end
 The folder tests have some end-to-end test for validating the system under test and its components for integration and data integrity.

 ## Objectives